rachelamandamartin/Project1/README.md

-## Automated ELK Stack Deployment
+## :large_blue_circle: Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted in the diagram below.
+The files in this repository were used to configure the network depicted in the diagram below. :arrow_down:

 ![TODO: Update the path with the name of your diagram](Images/networkdiagramproject1.png)